 This board delivered a mixed set of results in our edge hold tests, earning it a 7 out of 10 in this metric, worth 25% of its total score.
 The Insta/Gator has decent edge hold if the snow is consistent — even if it is quite icy — but we found it slips quite a bit when going over bumps or choppy snow.
 This is particularly surprising, given its stiffness.

 We also thought that its stiffness and profile weren't the best with choppy snow or slush.
-It didn't necessarily lose the edge and wash out, but it gets really squirrelly and flexes in such a way that it makes you feel like you are about to, making it very disconcerting to ride in these conditions.
+It didn't necessarily lose the edge and start to slide, but it gets squirrelly and flexes in such a way that it makes you feel like you are about to, making it very disconcerting to ride in these conditions.

 Next, we moved on to assessing how the Insta/Gator performed in powder, which accounts for 20% of its final score.
-We looked at both how much float the Insta/Gator had and how it turned and handled overall, with it earning a 7 out of 10.
+We looked at both how much float the Insta/Gator had and how it turned and handled overall.

-We liked the Insta/Gator a bit more when it came to stability and carving, with it earning an 8 out of 10 in this series of evaluations, which also comprise 20% of its final score.
+We liked the Insta/Gator a bit more when it came to stability and carving, with it scoring well in this series of evaluations, which also comprise 20% of its final score.
 For this set of tests, we bombed the steepest groomers on the resort in a wide variety of different snow conditions to see just how well each board carved and how it managed when ridden at race speeds.

-The Insta/Gator's performance dropped even further in this metric, where it earned a 6 out of 10.
+The Insta/Gator's performance dropped even further in this metric.
 For this group of evaluations, we tried out each board in terrain parks, boardercross courses, and through the trees and off natural features, looking at how it flexed and turned, which also is accountable for one-fifth of the final score for each all-mountain snowboard.

 Pop and Jumping

 Our final set of assessments for the Insta/Gator dealt with how much spring and pop it had, worth the unaccounted for 15% of its total score.
 For this test, we launched the Insta/Gator off every natural lip and jump we could find, went off kickers, and ollied across the mountain.
-Unfortunately, it didn't really impress, earning a 6 out of 10 for its pop.
+Unfortunately, it didn't impress us.

 The Insta/Gator is an abysmal value, being one of the most expensive boards and receiving one of the lowest scores overall.

-The Insta/Gator appeals to a niche group of riders, but the vast majority of people would be much happier with a longer and skinnier board.
-This board didn't have a standout performance in any of our tests and isn't actually a women's specific board — we included it to see how it would stack up for female riders.
+The Insta/Gator appeals to a niche group of riders who want to bring a freestyle feel to everything they ride.
+Unfortunately, we feel the vast majority of people would be much happier with a longer and skinnier board.
+This board didn't have a standout performance in any of our tests and isn't a women's-specific board — we included it to see how it would stack up for female riders.